 To make the most of your energy investments, we offer three options:

-a) REGISTER to receive future free quarterly updates.
-You will automatically receive energy segment updates once a quarter.
+a) Follow me at Seeking Alpha to receive future free articles.
+You will automatically receive access to my free energy articles.

-Investment Subscription: You are invited to SUBSCRIBE here for the accompanying financial analysis of companies in these industry segments.
-While SEE does not make buy/sell recommendations, you will get tools you need to make energy investment decisions.
-Each analysis summarizes macro factors, identifies specific public companies and notes relevant financial data, saving you hours of research for your energy investments.
-Prior segments, with company details, to which you will have access include:
+b) You are invited to SUBSCRIBE HERE to Econ-Based Energy Investing for financial analysis of companies in the energy industry.
+You will get tools you need to make energy investment decisions.
+Each analysis identifies a specific public company and summarizes relevant financial data, saving you hours of research for your energy investments with actionable recommendations.

-Copyright 2013, Starks Energy Economics.
-This information may not be disclosed, copied or disseminated, in whole or in part, without the prior written permission of Starks Energy Economics.
-This communication is based on information which Starks Energy Economics believes is reliable.
-However, Starks Energy Economics does not represent or warrant its accuracy.
+Copyright 2019 , Starks Energy Economics, LLC.
+This information may not be disclosed, copied or disseminated, in whole or in part, without the prior written permission of Starks Energy Economics, LLC.
+This communication is based on information which Starks Energy Economics, LLC believes is reliable.
+However, Starks Energy Economics, LLC does not represent or warrant its accuracy.
 This communication should not be considered as an offer or solicitation to buy or sell any securities.

 I, Laura Starks, do hereby certify that, to the best of my knowledge, the views and opinions in this research report accurately reflect my personal views.
 I have not nor will I receive direct or indirect compensation in return for expressing specific recommendations or viewpoints in this report.

-This communication is based on information which Starks Energy Economics Inc. believes is reliable.
-However, Starks Energy Economics does not represent or warrant its accuracy.
-The viewpoints and opinions expressed in this communication represent the views of Starks Energy Economics as of the date of this report.
-These viewpoints and opinions may be subject to change without notice and Starks Energy Economics will not be responsible for any consequences associated with reliance on any statement or opinion contained in this communication.
-This communication may not be reproduced in whole or in part without prior written permission from Starks Energy Economics.
+This communication is based on information which Starks Energy Economics LLC believes is reliable.
+However, Starks Energy Economics, LLC does not represent or warrant its accuracy.
+The viewpoints and opinions expressed in this communication represent the views of Starks Energy Economics, LLC as of the date of this report.
+These viewpoints and opinions may be subject to change without notice and Starks Energy Economics, LLC will not be responsible for any consequences associated with reliance on any statement or opinion contained in this communication.
+This communication may not be reproduced in whole or in part without prior written permission from Starks Energy Economics, LLC.